 While Microsoft OneDrive service is among the best cloud service in the market, users at times may face problems when syncing their files.
-If you are facing OneDrive sync problems & issues, then this post shows some ways you could go about troubleshooting issues like – unable to sync files between the desktop client and cloud drive, the client not connecting, uploading photographs, etc.
+If you are facing OneDrive sync problems & issues, then this post shows some ways you could go about troubleshooting issues like – OneDrive cannot connect to the server, OneDrive not syncing, unable to sync files between the desktop client and cloud drive, the client not connecting, uploading photographs, etc.

 Let us see how to troubleshoot and fix sync issues with the new OneDrive personal client on Windows 10.

 1] Ensure that the size of the file is less than 10GB

 Files larger than 10GB in size cannot be synced with OneDrive.
 If the size is more than 10GB and syncing the file is necessary, a ZIP folder could be created for the same.
 To create a ZIP folder, right-click the file or group of files (after selecting them together) and select send to > compressed (zipped) folder.

 2] Check for Windows Updates